FabianSperrle/kirby-stats/README.md

 ## Usage

 **Warning**: This plugin will store its information in a page called `kirbystats`.
 If this page exists, it will be corrupted with other data!
 If it doesn't exist, do not worry, the plugin will create the page itself.

+### Panel

+Currently kirby-stats stores the logs on a per-language basis, if you're using a multi language setup.
+Depending on your panel language the corresponding logs will be loaded.
+A combined view is in the works...

 ### Settings